ml-explore/mlx-examples/lora/README.md

 ## Memory Issues

-Fine-tuning a large model with LoRA requires a machine with a deccent amount of memory.
+Fine-tuning a large model with LoRA requires a machine with a decent amount of memory.
 Here are some tips to reduce memory use should you need to do so:

 1. Try using a smaller batch size with `--batch-size`.
 The default is `4` so